 " The Master in Wealth Management will let you access the profession of the Financial Consultant, providing you with the tools and skills necessary to officially register as one.
 Furthermore, the content of the Master will prepare you for passing and obtaining the EFPA certificate (Europea Financial Planning Association), representing an unprecedented opportunity in Italy.
 For those aiming towards a career in the world of banking, this is an exceptional program that should not be missed. "

-The Master in Administration, Finance and Control is a full-time program structured in 1,500 hours of learning activities over 12 months of study, divided into: 360 hours of lecturing, 20 hour of practicals, an estimated 520 hours of independent study, and 600 hours of internship.
+The Master in Wealth Management is a full-time program structured in 1500 hours of learning activities over 12 months of study, divided into: 360 hours of lecturing, 20 hour of practicals, an estimated 520 hours of independent study, and 600 hours of internship.

 The structure of the Master is divided into three terms: